charlesneimog/pd4web/README.md

 Contributions to this repository are welcome!
 Here are the main areas you can contribute to:

-* The `resources/lib/` folder, which contains files with special steps for compiling certain `externals/libraries`.
+* The `resources/lib/` folder, which contains files with special steps for compiling and add support to dynamic libraries.
+* The `resources/externals/` folder, which contains python scripts with extra steps for externals (externals with extra `.h` and dynamic libraries require it).
-* The `src/template.c`, where we load PureData and the patches.
+* The `src/template.c`, where we load PureData and the patches, we are looking mainly for faster code.
 * The `resources/PdWebCompiler.py`, which configures the `main.c` file.
+It allows to use externals.

 ## Running Your Patch on the Internet